 - Remove cookie dough from the refrigerator.
 If the cookie dough chilled longer than 3-4 hours, let it sit at room temperature for about 20 minutes.
 This makes the cookie dough easier to scoop and roll.

 - Preheat oven to 350°F (177°C).
 Line two large baking sheets with parchment paper or silicone baking mats.
 (Always recommended for cookies.)
 Set aside.

 - Combine the topping ingredients.
 Set aside.

 - Scoop a scant 2 Tablespoons of cookie dough.
 Break in half.
 Make a thumbprint into the bottom of one half and press a caramel half inside, as shown above.
 Place the other cookie dough half on top and roll the dough between your hands to make a smooth ball.
 Make sure the caramels are completely wrapped inside.
 Roll into cinnamon-sugar topping and place on baking sheet.
 Repeat with remaining cookies.

-Make ahead tip: Cookies stay fresh covered at room temperature for up to 3 days.
+- Make Ahead Instructions: Cookies stay fresh covered at room temperature for up to 3 days.
 You can make the cookie dough and chill it in the refrigerator for up to 3 days.
 Allow to come to room temperature then continue with step 5.
 I suggest freezing the cookie dough as a whole (for up to 3 months), then thawing overnight in the refrigerator before rolling/shaping.
 The caramels do not freeze very well.

 - Special Tools (affiliate links): Glass Mixing Bowl | Whisk | Electric Mixer (Handheld or Stand) | Baking Sheets | Silicone Baking Mats or Parchment Paper | Cooling Rack

 - Chilled Dough: Jamielyn does not chill her cookie dough, but I always run into issues with cookie dough spreading!
 So I chilled mine for 1 hour.
 The cookies were thick and soft.